-The scale-merging network aims to integrate features extracted from different input scales utilizing the Attention-Based Scale Integration Unit (ABSIU).
-This unit employs an attention mechanism to merge features while emphasizing the most significant ones and capturing their relationships.
+\textbf{Scale Merging Network} The scale-merging network integrates features extracted from different input scales using the Attention-Based Scale Integration Unit (ABSIU).
+This unit employs an attention mechanism to merge features, emphasizing the most significant ones and capturing their relationships.
 Four ABSIUs are utilized, one for each resolution.
 For instance, the first ABSIU merges the highest-resolution features across the scales, namely, $f_{4}^{1.0}$, $f_{4}^{1.5}$, and $f_{4}^{2.0}$.
 This results in merged feature maps for each distinct resolution.

-\textbf{Scale Alignment}.
-Before integration, the features of the auxiliary scales $f^{1.5}$ and $f^{2.0}$ are resized to align with the main scale feature $f^{1.0}$ by down-sampling them via a combination of max pooling and average pooling.
+\textbf{Scale Alignment.} Before integration, the features of the auxiliary scales $f^{1.5}$ and $f^{2.0}$ are resized to align with the main scale feature $f^{1.0}$ by down-sampling them via a combination of max pooling and average pooling.

-\textbf{Attention-Based Scale Integration Unit (ABSIU)}. is designed to integrate features from multiple scales by adopting a multi-head spatial attention mechanism.
+\textbf{Attention-Based Scale Integration Unit (ABSIU).} This unit is designed to integrate features from multiple scales by adopting a multi-head spatial attention mechanism.
 Spatial attention enables focusing on critical regions in feature maps while preserving location-specific information, which is essential for segmentation.
-Furthermore, utilizing the multi-head attention mechanism enables the model to learn diverse attention patterns.
+Furthermore, the use of the multi-head attention mechanism enables the model to learn diverse attention patterns.
 This unit begins by independently processing each feature map from every scale to enhance scale-specific information.
 The processed feature maps are then concatenated along the channel dimension and passed through a 1$\times$1 convolutional layer to transform them into a common space, preparing them for subsequent processing.
 To generate the multi-head attention maps, the concatenated features are initially divided into four groups, each containing feature maps from all three scales.
-Each attention head processes a group by applying a series of convolutional layers followed by a Softmax activation layer, resulting in an attention map with three channels, one for each scale.
+Each attention head processes a group by applying a series of convolutional layers, followed by a Softmax activation, yielding a three-channel attention map, one for each scale.